m0lc14kk/WebhookAPI/README.md

 2. Install `index.js` (or `index.ts` if you're using TypeScript) and `index.d.ts` files and drag them into your project.

 3. Start using our API in your code!
+You can use [examples](https://github.com/m0lc14kk/WebhookAPI/tree/main/examples) to check if you have done eveyrthing right.

 # 📌 REQUIREMENTS
 Before you will begin with installation this API, create a basic add-on template before.
 It should have atleast a manifest and a scripting folder.